Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Notation and Preliminary

+where $\bar{\phi}_{k} = \sum_{i=1}^{n}\phi_k(X_{i})/n$ and $s_{k}^{2}=\sum_{i=1}^{n}(\phi_k(X_{i})-\bar{\phi}_{k})^2/(n-1)$, $j =0,1; k=1,\cdots, K$.
+The ASMD quantifies the disparity between the treated and control groups, whereas the TASMD measure quantifies the disparity of each group in relation to a target population.
+In practical applications, we can employ the treatment-adjusted subgroup mean difference method to evaluate balance in relation to various target populations.
+Examples include the population of treated units when estimating the ATT, the entire population when estimating the ATE, or a specific population defined by its observed covariates when estimating the conditional average treatment effect (CATE).

-To assess the imbalance for all covariates or basis functions simultaneously, overall imbalance measures need to be used instead.
-The squared Mahalanobis distance (MD) \citep{imbens2015causal} is the most commonly used multivariate imbalance measure, given by
+Multivariate imbalance measure can be used to assess the imbalance for all covariates or basis functions simultaneously.
+The squared Mahalanobis distance (MD) \citep{imbens2015causal} is a popular multivariate imbalance measure, given by

-where $\bar{\Phi}_{j}=(\bar{\phi}_{j,1},\cdots, \bar{\phi}_{j,K})^\top$, $j=0,1$, and $\hat{\Sigma}_1$ and $\hat{\Sigma}_0$ are the sample covariance matrices of $\phi(X)$ in the treated and control groups, respectively.
-The MD was used in Mahalanobis distance matching \citep[e.g.][]{imbens2015causal} to determine the closeness of subjects in the treated and control groups.
-Moreover, it was adapted to the genetic matching method \citep{DiamondSekhon2013}, which aims at minimizing a generalized version of MD to optimize postmatching covariate balance.
-The $\ell_1$ distance-based measure proposed by \cite{Iacus2011} is another example of multivariate imbalance measure, which motivates a class of matching methods with the monotonic imbalance bounding property. \cite{Iacus2012} derived the coarsened exact matching method from this class, and emphasized the importance of optimizing multivariate balance in matching. \cite{zhu2018kernel} proposed to use the Kernel distance as a multivariate imbalance measure. \cite{HulinMak2020} studied the energy distance as an imbalance measure.
+where $\bar{\Phi}_{j}=(\bar{\phi}_{j,1},\cdots, \bar{\phi}_{j,K})^\top$, $j=0,1$, and $\hat{\Sigma}_1$ and $\hat{\Sigma}_0$ are the sample covariance matrices of $\Phi(X)$ in the treated and control groups, respectively.
+The MD was used in Mahalanobis distance matching \citep[e.g.][]{imbens2015causal} to determine the closeness of subjects between the treated and control groups.
+Moreover, it was adapted to genetic matching \citep{DiamondSekhon2013}, which aims at minimizing a generalized version of MD to optimize postmatching covariate balance.
+The $\ell_1$ distance-based measure proposed by \cite{Iacus2011} is another example of multivariate imbalance measure, which motivates a class of matching methods with the monotonic imbalance bounding property. \cite{Iacus2012} derived coarsened exact matching from this class, and emphasized the importance of optimizing multivariate balance in matching. \cite{zhu2018kernel} proposed to use the Kernel distance as a multivariate imbalance measure. \cite{HulinMak2020} studied energy distance-based covariate balancing.